-- You can easily spend most of the day at Mount Vernon, visiting the museum and exploring the mansion, the outbuildings and the estate grounds.
+- You can easily spend most of the day at Mount Vernon, visiting the museum and exploring the mansion, the outbuildings, and the estate grounds.

 - During the peak season, there can be a line to get into the Mansion.
 The approximate waiting time will be listed at the Main Gate.
-To avoid long lines, visit Mount Vernon on a weekday or November – March.
+To avoid long lines, visit Mount Vernon on a weekday or November to March.

 - For a unique excursion, take a round trip cruise to Mount Vernon on the Spirit of Mt.
 Vernon.
 Enjoy the spectacular scenery along the Potomac River and tour the Mount Vernon Estate.
 Or, get some exercise with the Mount Vernon by Bike and Boat package which includes a bike rental, admission to the Estate and a sightseeing cruise on the Potomac River.
-You can also take a combination Tour of Mount Vernon and Old Town Alexandria.
+You can also take a combination Tour of Mount Vernon and Virginia.
 This tour includes transportation from Union Station in Washington DC.